guillermoamaral/Webside/docs/api/README.md

 # API
 These are the different sections of the API required by Webside.
 That is, the "host" Smalltalk image must implement this API for Webside to work properly.

-_Note: paths are documented without a base URI_
+_Note: paths are documented without a base URI for the sake of clarity._

 [Code](code): Endpoints to retrieve the code (projects, classes and methods).